 3. Responsibility and review

-Our data protection officer is available to answer any questions you may have about data protection.
+Our Legal and Data Protection Officer is available to answer any questions you may have about data protection.

 1. Headquarters Yokoy Group AG – Zurich

 MLaw Claudio Berther, LL.M (University of California, Berkeley)